Our Model in Detail

-Bumped elbows, scraped knees, and other such minor incidents give students plenty of incentive to be more careful.
+Bumped elbows, scraped knees, and other such incidents give students plenty of incentive to be more careful.
 In the rare instances when a child might truly be approaching areas out of their depth, the community has plenty of eyes to recognize the risk and plenty of voices to urge caution.
 In the extreme, an adult is consulted.

 We do not judge, we do not label, and we do not rank.
-There is no social hierarchy that leads to stress and rejections.
+There is no formal hierarchy that leads to stress and rejections.
 Staff do not stigmatize any of the students.
 There is no emotional violence visited upon students in the name of education.